 Sometimes I’m not entirely sure which I prefer – being single or being in a relationship.
 I go through stages; I’m either single, to the point where even the mention of the word ‘relationship’ makes me want to throw up on myself, or I’m the other extreme.
 I’m in a relationship or seeing someone, or I’m casually dating, or I’m whatsapping some dude I met at a cocktail bar from last weekend who may or may not be hot.

 There has been a time when I’ve been single and completely happy about it, but missing the prime positive of being in a relationship.
 Let’s not beat around the bush – and don’t take that as a rude innuendo.
-That positive of being in a relationship is the thing we all crave and dream about and (apparently) think about 95% of the time.
+We all crave and dream about that positive of being in a relationship and (apparently) think about it 95% of the time.
 That thing is sex.

 Who doesn’t enjoy sex?
 The only people who don’t are those that have never experienced good sex or complete mentalists.
 Sex is a wonderful, magical thing!
 It’s definitely in my top five list of favorite things, alongside burritos, winged eyeliner, Louis Theroux, and blue whales.

 But I am reluctant to have sex when I’m single, mostly because I don’t feel all that comfortable sleeping with someone I don’t know that well.
 So, what is the answer?
 The answer is a sex buddy.